Monday, November 23, 2009

 CSA provides information on the agency as well as the number of waiting children and their age and sex.
 A prospective parent can contact an agency directly or seek CSA facilitation.
 Fifty placements have been facilitated in a span of 15 months with parents from Mumbai, Bangalore, Chennai and Delhi going to Latur, Udgir Nanded, Wardha and even Kalahandi.
 CSA has also been working with four government destitute homes in Maharashtra and an orphanage in Orissa, assisting them in building better vocational training facilities with funds from corporate houses and funding from Give India.

-THE HINDU ADOPTION AND MAINTENANCE ACT (HAMA)
+The laws that govern adoption THE HINDU ADOPTION AND MAINTENANCE ACT (HAMA)

 The only codified law available for adoption in India for Hindus, is THE HINDU ADOPTION AND MAINTENANCE ACT (HAMA)